Becoming The Musician That I Am Not Helped Get Me Here

 assortment of the most bizarre but generally

-have some difficulty finding homes in any
+have some difficulty finding a place in any

-of even the most newfangled genres,
+of even the most newfangled genres;

 I’d call it a bunch of happy synthetic